mleduque/Lava_Yvette/Yvette/ReadMe.txt

 Colours of Infinity: Yvette Romance
 Author: Lava Del'Vortel
-Version: 4.1
+Version: 5.0

-about:
+GAMES: BG2:SoA+ToB, BG2EE, EET

+INTRODUCTION:

 Yvette Romance is a Colours of Infinity mod that allows male charname (if he matches the requirements) to join a brand new NPC and romance her.
 She will stay in the party as long as the romance continues.
 She will also talk to other BioWare NPCs and react to your in-game doings.
 Everything starts with a strange parchment you may buy on the Promenade.
 It's a portrait of young lady.
 That's how Yvette appears in the game.
 Help her to remember who she really is, let her experience adventures, let her stay by your side - that may guide you to something more than friendship, something Sune herself would bless.
 Yet remember that Yvette's past can tear your with its sharp talons.
 Mod includes both SoA and ToB portion.

-ROMANCE REQUIREMENTS:
-Gender - male
-Race - elf, half-elf, human, tiefling
-Alignement - non-evil
+ROMANCE REQUIREMENTS: Gender - male | Race - elf, half-elf, human, tiefling | Alignement - non-evil

 INSTALLATION:

 As any WeiDU mod - un-pack the mod to main BG2/BG2EE directory and run Setup-Yvette.exe then follow installation process in WeiDU window.

-CROSSMOD:
-Mod includes crossmod with Tales of the Deep Gardens.
-If you'd like to write a crossmod for Yvette and your own mod, let me know.

 CREDITS:
 Main author: Lava Del'Vortel